Photographer taking photos for football game dies after collision

 “She left this world doing what she loved to do and that was being around people and expressing herself with pictures.
 We will be keeping her spirit alive in our program and will be wearing LG stickers on our helmets to always remind us of our number one fan.”

-The LG stickers that Mr Martin describes will be worn on the helmets of each team member for the remainder of the season.
+The LG stickers that Mr Martin describes will be worn on the helmets of each Wichita Northwest Grizzly team member for the remainder of the season.

 The school also released a statement at the news of Ms Gregory’s passing, which said: “Linda’s sideline presence and constant support of our students will be sorely missed at Northwest High School.”